j-sieben/PIT/Doc/output_modules.md

   exception
     when others then
-      -- Do NOT throw any exceptions during initalization phase! self.fire_threshold := pit.level_off;
+      -- Do NOT throw any exceptions during initalization phase! self.status := msg.PIT_FAIL_MODULE_INIT;
-      self.status := msg.PIT_FAIL_MODULE_INIT;
       self.stack := pit_util.get_error_stack;
   end initialize_module;
 ```

 As the bare minimum, I define a fire threshold and set my status to `msg.PIT_MODULE_INSTANTIATED`.
 Here, I also try to open a file at the directory defined at a parameter for that output module.
 If this fails, I catch this error and mark the instance as `UNUSABLE`, using message `msg.PIT_FAIL_MODULE_INIT`.
-Setting my fire threshold to `pit.LEVEL_OFF` is unnecessary strictly seen as the module wont get contacted anyway if it is not usable.
 Please keep in mind that it is not possible to pass any arguments to the constructor method.
-It is required that there is a constructor without parameters in order to user it from `PIT`.
+It is required that there is a constructor without parameters in order to use it from `PIT`.

 ## Parameters

 Any output module should have at least one parameter that controls a fire threshold for that module.
 Create this parameter by calling `admin_param.merge_parameter` method.
 But you're free to add any number of parameters to your output module.
 There is no restriction of what you do with the message.
-Write an incident at JIRA, send mails, do whatever you like.
+Write an incident in your ticket system, send mails, do whatever you like.
 The only thing to keep in mind is performance.
 But if a severe error occurs, performance is probable your least problem.

 If you want to learn about how output modules are created, simply review the ones delivered with `PIT`.
 You will quickly get the idea and understand that there's nothing special about it.